-Why is it important It is a basic obligation and a core element of our values not to discriminate against our employees.
+It is a basic obligation and a core element of our values not to discriminate against our employees.
 Discrimination bars people from living up to their full potential, creates inequality and less stable and prosperous societies.
-We also want to leverage We aspire to create an inclusive culture where a prime position to attract people from the widest talent pool, specifically increasing the gender and nationality diversity at our senior levels.

-the competitive advantage that diverse teams and inclusive cultures can bring to our business, and meet our employees' demand for working in a company that values diversity and inclusion.
+We also want to leverage the competitive advantage that diverse teams and inclusive cultures can bring to our business, and meet our employees' demand for working in a company that values diversity and inclusion.